unistbig/metapro/README.md

 3. wZ : weighted Z-method
 4. lancaster : Lancaster's procedure

 The original Fisher's method and (weighted) Z-method have been widely used for p-value combination.
 In particular, the Z-method is effective when the effect sizes of most experiments are not zero.
-However, this attributes is disadvantageous when detecting partially associated features (e.g., detection of a African-specific feature).Therefore, in this study, we designed the MMPO and wFisher method that work effectively in that situation.
+However, this attributes is disadvantageous when detecting partially associated patterns (e.g., detection of African-specific features in trans-ethnic analysis).Therefore, in this study, we designed the MMPO and wFisher method that work effectively in that situation.
 The detailed formulas are described in our paper (not published yet)

 ## Usage